james-pre/eedu/README.md

 `eedu`'s goal is be the most comprehensive way to make education more about learning and less worrying about grades.

-To that end, it implements some features to (try) to make learning fun again:
+To that end, it implements some features in an attempt to make learning fun again:

 - Manage what courses you are taking
 - Automation for as much as possible, [when allowed](#auto-disclaimer).